kangluyao/Microbes_in_Tibetan_permafrost/README.md

 .
 ├── data1
     ├── 16S
         ├── metadata.txt                                            <--metadata including the climatic, vegetable for samples ├── otus.nwk                                                <--phylogenetic tree for ASVs
         ├── otutab.txt                                              <--ASV table
         ├── otutab_rare.txt                                         <--Rarefy ASV table
         └── taxonomy.txt                                            <--Taxonomic table
     ├── Functional genes
         ├── eggnog.KEGG_ko.raw.counts.txt                           <-- KEGG KO table with row counts
         └── eggnog.KEGG_ko.raw.tpm.txt                              <-- KEGG KO table with TPM tansformation
     ├── Metabolic
+        ├── Metabolic_Sankey_diagram                                <-- Resuts of metabolic weighted scores for the metagenomic assembly genomes
+            ├── Metabolic_Sankey_diagram_sur_input_rare.txt         <-- The contributions of microbial groups to individual biogeochemical processes in surface layer
+            ├── Metabolic_Sankey_diagram_sub_input_rare.txt         <-- The contributions of microbial groups to individual biogeochemical processes in subsurface layer
+            └── Metabolic_Sankey_diagram_pl_input_rare.txt          <-- The contributions of microbial groups to individual biogeochemical processes in permafrost layer
         ├── bin_abundance_table.tab                                 <-- Abundance table for each bin
         ├── METABOLIC_result.xlsx                                   <-- Summary of the presence/absence of functional genes on each genome
-        ├── MW_score_result.csv                 <-- Resuts of metabolic weighted scores for the metagenomic assembly genomes └── tax.txt                             <-- Taxnomic identificcation for each bin └── Supplementary Data
+        ├── MW_score_result.csv                                     <-- Resuts of metabolic weighted scores for the metagenomic assembly genomes
+        └── tax.txt                                                 <-- Taxnomic identificcation for each bin
+    └── Supplementary Data
-        ├── Supplementary Data 1.xlsx           <-- Characteristics of recovered metagenomic assembly genomes (MAGs) ├── Supplementary Data 2.xlsx           <-- Custom selected KEGG genes used to define metabolic pathways └── Supplementary Data 3.xlsx           <-- The metabolic profiles of all MAGs annotated by METABOLIC v4.0 └── script
+        ├── Supplementary Data 1.xlsx                               <-- Characteristics of recovered metagenomic assembly genomes (MAGs)
+        ├── Supplementary Data 2.xlsx                               <-- Custom selected KEGG genes used to define metabolic pathways
+        └── Supplementary Data 3.xlsx                               <-- The metabolic profiles of all MAGs annotated by METABOLIC v4.0
+└── script
     ├── read_data.R                                                 <-- codes for data input
-    ├── amplicon_analysis.Rmd                   <-- microbial diversity and composition analysis based on the amplicon data ├── SPEC-OCCU.Rmd                           <-- specificity-occupancy analysis
+    ├── amplicon_analysis.Rmd                                       <-- microbial diversity and composition analysis based on the amplicon data
+    ├── SPEC-OCCU.Rmd                                               <-- specificity-occupancy analysis
-    ├── env_effect_on_diver_comp.Rmd            <-- test the environmentaL effects on the microbial community ├── iCAMP_analysis.R                        <-- null model analysis using iCAMP framework ├── selected_ko_analysis.Rmd                <-- codes for the difference analysis in genes involved in C, N, S, and other elements among soil layers
+    ├── env_effect_on_diver_comp.Rmd                                <-- test the environmentaL effects on the microbial community
+    ├── iCAMP_analysis.R                                            <-- null model analysis using iCAMP framework
+    ├── selected_ko_analysis.Rmd                                    <-- codes for the difference analysis in genes involved in C, N, S, and other elements among soil layers
     └── Metagenome_analysis.Rmd                                     <-- codes for reproducing the results about the MAGs

 ```
 All `.html` files in `script` folder are produced by Rmarkdown files (`.Rmd` files) using knitr package in R.